-The EWU Police Department maintains a close working relationship with the Cheney Police Department (CPD) and they uphold an Interlocal Cooperation Agreement.
-Both agencies meet regularly and monthly meetings are held to discuss criminal activity off campus to ensure the safety and well being of all Eastern Washington University community members.
-In addition, we have regular formal and informal meetings with state, county, local and federal law enforcement agencies.
+The EWU Police Department maintains a close working relationship with the Cheney Police Department (CPD); they uphold an Interlocal Cooperation Agreement.
+Both agencies meet regularly and monthly meetings are held to discuss criminal activity off campus to ensure the safety and well-being of all Eastern Washington University community members.
+In addition, EWUPD personnel attend recurrent formal and informal meetings with state, county, local and federal law enforcement agencies.